Vinorelbine and cisplatin (VP) chemotherapy

 VP can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
 If the number of red blood cells is low, you may be tired and breathless.
-Tell your doctor or nurse if you feel like this.
+If you feel like this, tell your doctor or nurse.
 If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

 Vinorelbine may make you constipated.
 Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+Try to eat more foods that contain fibre such as fruit, vegetables and wholemeal bread.
+Also try to take some regular gentle exercise.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth and/or dentures in the morning, at night and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or use mouthwashes.
 It is important to follow any advice you are given and to drink plenty of fluids.

 If you have any problems with your mouth, tell your nurse or doctor.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.